Five reasons to study for a masters in international relations or public affairs at Surrey

 1. Learn with academics leading their field

-Home to world-class experts, Surrey’s Department of Politics is shaping our understanding of these ever-changing times, examining crucial issues like Brexit and the moral aspects of drone warfare.
+Home to world-class experts, Politics and International Relations at Surrey is shaping our understanding of these ever-changing times, examining crucial issues like Brexit, Ukraine and Trump, and the moral aspects of drone warfare.
 Get involved in these debates yourself through our interactive teaching style and exciting in-class and off-campus activities.

 2. Study a unique course

-Surrey’s Department of Politics offers you unique masters courses.
-Our MSc in Public Affairs and the MSc International Relations – International Intervention pathway are the only courses of their kind in the UK.
+Politics and International Relations at Surrey offers you unique masters courses.
+Our MSc in Public Affairs and MSc International Relations (International Intervention) are the only courses of their kind in the UK.
 Both offer a three-month placement option.
 Our range of international politics modules means you can tailor to your interests and passions in the subject.
-In the MSc International Relations – International Relations pathway, you will examine relevant issues in contemporary international systems and deepen your knowledge through writing a dissertation.
+In the MSc International Relations (International Relations), you will examine relevant issues in contemporary international systems and deepen your knowledge through writing a dissertation.

 3. Explore cutting-edge research in the classroom